Boost Your Cash Flow: The Power of Receivables Factoring

 WHERE DID FACTOR FINANCE COME FROM?

-The history of factoring in fact reaches back to ancient Rome, where producers and merchants employed a mercantile agent or “factor” who would manage their sales.
-Records show that these factors continued in use throughout the Middle Ages with increasing frequency.
+The history of factoring reaches back to ancient Rome, where producers and merchants employed a mercantile agent or “factor” to manage their sales.
+Records show that these factors continued to be used throughout the Middle Ages with increasing frequency.

 SOME BASICS ON THE FACTORING FINANCING RECEIVABLES FINANCING SOLUTION